Tom Crean (basketball): Coaching style and philosophy

 Crean's basketball philosophy emphasizes fast breaks and deflections.
 On offense, he has a reputation for the magnitude of his offensive sets and their multitude of options, with one opposing coach estimating about 400 different sets run.
 Shot selection is extremely important, with a focus on spacing, inside-out attacks, penetration and kick.
 Crean utilizes the halfcourt defense which requires great ball pressure, help from teammates, challenging shots, and defensive rebounding.

 Crean is considered an excellent recruiter and one of college basketball's best talent evaluators.
 A hallmark of Crean's programs is the notion that players are joining a family and making sure that players' families are involved in the program.
 Crean is also known to excel in public relations.
 At Marquette he began the tradition of Midnight Madness, which was seen as an immediate success.
 Between 1999 and 2006, Marquette saw a 70% overall increase in attendance, three total attendance records broken, and 1.5 million fans pass through the turnstiles.

 On the court Crean is known to walk the sidelines with an intensity normally reserved for football coaches.
-For inspiration, Crean has a library filled with biographies of coaches and business executives, with favorites being Jim Collins' management guide "Good to Great" and the story of Bill Belichick's rise in New England, "Patriot Reign".

 During his time at Indiana, Crean was criticized by fans and local sports media for the amount of turnovers his teams committed, poor defense, lack of team fundamentals, poor in-state recruiting, large numbers of players transferring, and his "blow-by" handshakes of opposing coaches.